InFusionSurf: Refining Neural RGB-D Surface Reconstruction Using Per-Frame Intrinsic Refinement and TSDF Fusion Prior Learning: Method

 \subsection{Hybrid geometry representation}

-We adopt a dense feature grid to explicitly learn local features in grid cells.
-This explicit representation lowers the computational complexity compared to an MLP, significantly reducing the training time.
-We dynamically build the feature grid per scene:
+We employ a dense feature grid to explicitly learn local features, significantly reducing computational complexity and training time compared to using an MLP.
+We dynamically tailor the feature grid $V^{(feat)}$ for each scene based on scene size--—$L_x$, $L_y$, $L_z$, calculated using depth frames and estimated camera poses: